Last Nite: Reception

-The single was the group's first to enter the American charts, reaching the top five on the U.S. Modern Rock Tracks chart in late 2001.
-Meanwhile, the single obtained success in the United Kingdom, peaking at number 14 on the UK Singles Chart.
+The single was the group's first to enter the American charts, reaching the top five on the Billboard Modern Rock Tracks chart in late 2001.
+The single also obtained success in the United Kingdom, peaking at number 14 on the UK Singles Chart.

-In March 2005, Q placed "Last Nite" at number 66 in its list of the 100 Greatest Guitar Tracks.
-In September 2006, NME placed "Last Nite" at number one on its list of the 50 Greatest Tracks of the Decade.
-In May 2007, NME magazine placed "Last Nite" at number nine in its list of the 50 Greatest Indie Anthems Ever.
-It was also placed at number 16 on Rolling Stones 50 Best Songs of the Decade and number 478 on its list of "The 500 Greatest Songs of All Time".
+In March 2005, Q placed "Last Nite" at number 66 on its list of the 100 Greatest Guitar Tracks.
+In September 2006, NME placed "Last Nite" at number one on its list of their "50 Greatest Tracks of the Decade" ranking.
+In May 2007, NME magazine placed "Last Nite" at number nine in its list of the "50 Greatest Indie Anthems Ever".
+It was also placed at number 16 on Rolling Stones "100 Best Songs of the Decade" and number 478 on its list of "The 500 Greatest Songs of All Time".
 The same publication listed it at number 155 in a revamped version of the list in 2021.
 In 2011, NME placed it at number four on its list "150 Best Tracks of the Past 15 Years".
 In 2020, Paste and The Independent ranked the song number two and number one, respectively, on their lists of the 20 greatest Strokes songs.

 In 2024, Strokes frontman Julian Casablancas told The Guardian that he was no longer able to listen to the song.
-He said, "'Last Nite' by the Strokes is pretty dead to me.
+He said, "Last Nite" by the Strokes is pretty dead to me.
 I’m not sure why.
-There are some others like 'Reptilia', 'Hard to Explain', 'Someday', 'Take It or Leave it', 'New York City Cops' that are comparable in terms of crowd reaction that I’m not quite as sick of.
-If I heard it on the radio, I’d probably turn it off."
+There are some others like "Reptilia", "Hard to Explain", "Someday", "Take It or Leave It", "New York City Cops" that are comparable in terms of crowd reaction that I’m not quite as sick of.
+If I heard it on the radio, I’d probably turn it off.